walmartlabs/thorax/README.md

 ### TodoMVC
 See the [TodoMVC Thorax implementation](http://addyosmani.github.com/todomvc/labs/architecture-examples/thorax/) and its [source code](https://github.com/addyosmani/todomvc/tree/gh-pages/labs/architecture-examples/thorax).
 There is also a [Lumbar flavored version](https://github.com/addyosmani/todomvc/tree/gh-pages/labs/dependency-examples/thorax_lumbar) of the implementation.

+[kenwheeler](https://github.com/kenwheeler) has an example [Parse-Todos](https://github.com/kenwheeler/Parse-Todos) implementation of Thorax combined with Parse.

 ## Resources